 What's the story?

-A mercenary named Royce (Adrien Brody) wakes up while falling through the sky.
+In PREDATORS, a mercenary named Royce (Adrien Brody) wakes up while falling through the sky.
 He crash lands in a weird jungle and finds seven others in the same situation -- including Isabelle (Alice Braga), Edwin (Topher Grace), and Cuchillo (Danny Trejo) -- all fighters, killers, and warriors from different parts of the world.
 They soon discover that they're actually on an alien world and that a race of deadly hunters -- capable of cloaking themselves and reading heat signatures -- is lurking nearby.
 With Royce at the lead, the eight humans must learn to adapt and work together if they hope to survive and possibly find a way back home.

 Is it any good?